frnsys/broca/README.md

 ## Examples

-You can get a sense of the keyword extractor quality by running the `examples/keywords.py` script.
+There are a few usage examples in the `examples` directory.

 ## Tests